-Eligible Project Directors/Principal Investigators (PDs/PIs)
+Eligible Project Directors/Principal Investigators

-The CDC does not award individuals directly.
-Individuals possessing the necessary skills, knowledge, and resources to conduct proposed research should collaborate with their institutions to submit a support application.
-Underrepresented racial and ethnic groups, as well as individuals with disabilities, are especially encouraged to apply.
+CDC does not award individuals directly.
+Those who possess the necessary skills, knowledge, and resources to conduct the proposed research should collaborate with their institutions to submit a support application.
+Underrepresented racial and ethnic groups and those with disabilities are encouraged to apply.
+Eligibility criteria for Project Directors (PDs)/Principal Investigators (PIs) is further described in Section I. Funding Opportunity Description 2.
+Approach.